awesome-solution/petder-better/README.md

 # Petder Better
-> A dating app for pet lovers to connect and find companionship for their pets.
+> A dating web application for pet lovers to connect and find companionship for their pets.

 ---